oneeve8/kobble-data/content/videonarrativehowto.md

 Kobble is so unique, that you may not have ever seen anything like it before.

-With Kobble, you can collect scattered information from various sources and bring it all together into one place.
+With Kobble, you can collect scattered information from various sources And create new content and bring it all together into one place.

 If you like to keep a lot of information on a variety of topics of interest to you, Kobble was made with you in mind!
 Kobble can help you organize your internet bookmarks; gather internet research; create new content; and present and share your information with others.